Chronic Venous Insufficiency - Venous Reflux Los Angeles

 Bleeding from Superficial Veins

 Some patients with long-standing high pressure in the veins may develop bulging veins large enough and close enough to the surface of the skin that an accidental minor trauma may lead to bleeding points, often no larger than a pinhole.
-Most of these occur around the ankle, but spontaneous bleeding can also occur anywhere there is high venous pressure.
+Although spontaneous bleeding can occur anywhere there is high venous pressure, this type of bleeding is more common around the ankle.
 Bleeding from a superficial vein can be quite dramatic at times.
 If this occurs, the patient should immediately elevate the leg.
 This will relieve the pressure and stop the bleeding.
 Pressure should then be applied and medical attention sought.
 Although sclerotherapy may be helpful in some of these cases, a diagnostic venous ultrasound exam will often be needed first to determine the underlying cause of the bleeding.

 VENOUS PIGMENTATION OR HEMOSIDERIN STAINING